Myths about ALS

 "This is a long-standing myth held by physicians and patients: that ALS patients’ minds remain sharp as their bodies deteriorate.
 But newer studies show that about 20 to 30 percent of patients develop a mild cognitive impairment, while a very small number, about 5 to 10 percent, get severe dementia."

 Myth 7: ALS is caused by sports

-While there appear to be links to playing sports professionally and having ALS, there are no studies that prove this.
-Additionally, most people with ALS are not professional athletes.
+While there appear to be links to playing sports professionally and having ALS, there are no studies that prove theory.